Trees of Graphs as Boundaries of Hyperbolic Groups: Examples

 \section{Examples}

 \seclabel{examples}

-We start this section with the explanations concerning the examples provided in the introduction (at Figures 1--4).
-In the later part of the section, in Subsection \ssecref{ex_cox}, we discuss some Coxeter group examples.
+We start this section with the explanations concerning the examples provided in the introduction (in Figures~1--4).
+In the later part of the section, in \Ssecref{ex_cox}, we discuss some Coxeter group examples.